hbunke/darapi/README.md

 darapi
 ======

-Small client library for uploading metadata, and DOI registration with the API of [da|ra](http://www.da-ra.de/)
+Small client library for uploading metadata and DOI registration with the API of [da|ra](http://www.da-ra.de/)

 Very basic class for talking with da|ra API (well, actually the API is very